privatenumber/tsx/README.md

 >
 > Try [pkgroll](https://github.com/privatenumber/pkgroll)—the zero-config bundler _tsx_ uses!
 >
 > _pkgroll_ is a thin layer over Rollup that auto-configures it based on your `package.json` entry points.
->
-> It supports next-gen TS formats, export maps, `.d.ts` generation, and more!
+If you love tsx, you'll love pkgroll too!

 <br>